C-EO/gitea-gcloud-ubuntu/README.md

 > If you are using either the Firefox or Chrome desktop web browser, the favicon should change.
 >
 > However, if you are using the Safari desktop web browser, you will need to quit Safari, empty the favicon cache, and re-launch Safari. \
-> To empty the favicon cache, launch Finder > Go to Folder... > `~/Library/Safari/Favicon Cache/`.
-Select all items, move them to the trash, and empty the trash.4
+> To empty the favicon cache, launch Finder > Go > Go to Folder... > `~/Library/Safari/Favicon Cache/`.
+Select all items in the folder, move them to the trash, and empty the trash.

 Back to Cloud Shell